-Noemi Martinez is a freelance writer, historian and researcher.
+Noemi Martinez is a freelance writer living in South Texas.

 Noemi worked as a copy writer with me on a curriculum.
 She is a gem.
 We had a short turn around time and I was impressed with the quality of copy and research with the time parameters, especially for such a reasonable charge.
 I would definitely ask her to join me on another project and would recommend her to others.